-To download and run programs that you create in EV3 Programming, connect the iPad to the EV3 Brick via Bluetooth using the following steps (a Quick Start Video of the connection process is also available in the Lobby Menu of the Programming):
+To download and run programs that you create in EV3 Programming, connect the iPad to the EV3 Brick via Bluetooth using the following steps (to view an animation of the connection process, watch the Quick Start Video in the Lobby Menu of EV3 Programming):

 - 1. Confirm that the EV3 Brick is turned on. - 2.
-Enable Bluetooth on the EV3 Brick and enable the iPhone/iPad/ iPod setting (please refer to page 35 for further details). - 3.
+Enable Bluetooth on the EV3 Brick and enable the iPhone/iPad/iPod setting (see page 35 for further details). - 3.
 Make sure Bluetooth is enabled on the iPad, and open a new or existing program in EV3 Programming. - 4.
 Tap the No Device Connected icon at the top right corner. - 5.
-Tap the 'Connect' button. - 6.
-Select the EV3 Brick you want to connect to from the list of available bricks. - Accept the connection on your EV3 Brick manually, then enter the passkey and press the Centre button for OK.
-The default passkey is 1234.
+Tap the "Connect" button. - 6.
+Select the EV3 Brick you want to connect to from the list of available bricks. - Accept the connection on your EV3 Brick manually, then enter the passkey and press the Center button for OK.
+The default is 1234.
 Enter the same passkey in EV3 Programming. - 8.
-The connection is now established and a '<>' symbol is shown at the top left of the EV3 Brick Display (next to the Bluetooth icon) to confirm the connection.
+The connection is now established and a "<>" symbol is shown at the top left of the EV3 Brick Display (next to the Bluetooth icon) to confirm the connection.

-To disconnect the EV3 Brick from the iPad, go to the Hardware Page and tap the 'Disconnect' button.
-Please refer to page 61 for further details.
+To disconnect the EV3 Brick from the iPad, go to the Hardware Page and tap the "Disconnect" button.